jugisahunk/scrumchecklist/scrumchecklist.md

     - forecast the work that could be done before the next Daily Scrum?
     - make a plan for accomplishing the 24 hour forecast?

+####Sprint Review
+- Does the entire Scrum team attend?
+- Are stakeholders included?
+- Do the attendants understand the purpose of Sprint Review?
+- Is "Done" Increment inspected?
+- Is the Product Backlog inspected?
+- Do all collaborate on what to do next?
+- Is the marketplace or potential use of the product inspected for change?
+- If needed, is the Product Backlog adapted as a result of Sprint Review?

+####Sprint Retrospective
+- Does the entire Scrum Team attend?
+- Do the attendants understand the purpose of Sprint Retrospective?
+- Does the Scrum Team keep to the time box?
+- Does the Scrum Team regularly inspect:
+    - People?
+    - Relationships?
+    - Process?
+    - Tools?
+- Does the Scrum Team regularly create plans to improve how it works?
+- Does the team regularly improve itself as a result of the Sprint Retrospective?

 ###Roles
 ###Artifacts
 ##Recommended